 There is also a Deputy Chief Appeals Officer and an Office Manager who is responsible for administrative operations.

-The Chief Appeals Officer, Deputy Chief Appeals Officer and Appeals Officers are appointed by the Minister for Social protection in accordance with statutory provisions.
+The Chief Appeals Officer, Deputy Chief Appeals Officer and Appeals Officers are appointed by the Minister for Social and Family Affairs in accordance with statutory provisions.

 An organisation chart of the Office is at Appendix C.